Actindo-AG/Documentation/PIM/Operation/01_ManageProducts.md

   ![Attributes](/Assets/Screenshots/PIM/Products/List/Attributes/AttributesCopy.png "[Attributes]")

-3. Enter a new SKU for the product in the *SKU* field.
+3. Click the *SKU* field and edit the SKU for the new product.

   > [Info] The SKU (Stock Keeping Unit) is an identification number for the product.
 Therefore, it should be uniquely assigned to a single product.

-4. Enter a new product name for the product in the *Product Name* field.
+4. Click the  *Product Name* field and edit the product name for the new product.

 5. Add or edit the data for the product in the *Attributes* tab.
 You must at least complete the *Product Name*, *Price* and *Tax class* fields.

   > [Info] All fields marked with the note *(required)* are used for the completeness calculation of product attributes.
-You can activate the *show empty required attributes only* toggle to display only the incomplete required attribute fields for the selected product.
+You can enable the *show empty required attributes only* toggle to display only the incomplete required attribute fields for the selected product.

 6. Click the [SAVE] button in the upper right corner.
   The product is saved.
 The *Edit Product (Copy)* view is closed.
 The product list with the new product is displayed.